 Alas, if its visuals border on the exceptional, the same sadly can’t be said of its pace.
 What starts as an alluring fable slowly dissipates into muddled incoherence, as though a top of the line sports car stuttered at a hill start.
 The horror tropes play as an afterthought, the camera much happier when resting in quiet contemplation than when frantically travelling through a messy plethora of unexplored triggers.
 Questions are left unanswered for the sake of furthering trepidation but end up only emphasising the inefficiency of the third act.

 Even if it never quite strikes the same brilliance of his directorial debut, Enys Men marks a notable refinement of Jenkin’s technical craft, a step-up that firmly solidifies the filmmaker as one of the most exciting voices in New British Cinema.
 For all that the film lacks in the maturity of its storytelling, it makes up for in bold experimentation, an all-engulfing cinematic banquet that, while not entirely successful in its landing, still makes for one striking, rivetingly idiomatic ride.

 Enys Men was screened as part of the Cannes Film Festival 2022.
-A UK release date is yet to be announced.Where to watch
+It is released in UK cinemas on 13 January 2023.Where to watch